4 Reasons to Earn a Music Degree

 4. See the World

-If you want to be in TV and Film you move to LA.
+If you want to work in TV and Film you move to LA.
 Likewise, if you want to be the next Broadway star, you better buy a flight ticket to New York.

-If you want to succeed in music you should travel to...anywhere?
+If you desire to succeed in music you should travel to...anywhere?
 Pretty much.
+That's one great thing about music; you're not locally limited.

-Once you graduate and earn your music degree, don't play it safe.
-Take a broad look at your options and use your music degree as a vessel to see the world.
+Once you graduate, don't play it safe.
+Take a broad look at your options and use your degree as a vessel to see the world.

 Is a Music Degree Worth It?